squon66/fullstack_boilerplate/SOLUTION.md

 Hello.

-As discussed I as not able implement logic optimally so some things are not functional due to some time constraints and wasting some time over thinking and revising my strategy a bit.
+I attempted to implement the first 3 stories.
+I added some placeholder code for some of the server logic that isn't fully functional but is there for illustration purposes

-I did some refactoring which had a lot of effects down stream so where things were once rendering they no longer are.
+I know there are some logical things wrong with state, particularly on test retake but didn't have time to address.

 I did not get to the AI part nor a results page

 DB NOTES

-- since we most likely will have users that might log in to different devices, ideally we would save users state to a db.
-I chose not to do this and am just saving to localstorage.
-I added some commented out code for possible tables for saving user state.
+- since we most likely will have users that might log in to different devices, ideally we would save users state to a db instead to just localstorage

-- beign such a small scale project, sqllite seems adequate for our purposes over more robust dbs like postgres or mysql.
+- being such a small scale project, sqllite seems adequate for our purposes over more robust dbs like postgres or mysql.
 Not sure of the volume of users where concurrency might be an issue.
 I have did have and issue with returning nested answers in an object format so had to parse as json string.

 - didn't like the fact that answers were in a delimited format.
 To prone to error and more challeging to track answer state